iamrajatsingh1/portfoilio/README.txt

-This is a Portfolio based on pure html/css.
+This is a Portfolio based on pure html/css which is created by Rajat Singh <iamrajatsingh1@gmail.com>.

-Free for personal use under the CCA 3.0 license (html5up.net/license)
+You CANNOT use for any purpose (personal or business or commercial) for your website.
+You are NOT allowed to re-distribute this website or its file for any reason on your sites or template collection sites.

+THANK YOU.
+Rajat Singh <iamrajatsingh1@gmail.com>